 The Corporation maintains liability insurance for its directors and officers acting in their respective capacities in an aggregate amount of \$30 million per loss and \$30 million for each policy period.
 The deductible amount per insurable loss is \$100,000.
-The premium paid by the Corporation for this coverage was \$122,500 for the year ended December 31, 2011.
+The premium paid by the Corporation during 2013 for this coverage was \$156,000.